Information about growth modelling for residential and business development across the district

 The following data is used as an input into our Growth Model:

-The following report by Formative [PDF, 1214 KB] outlines the modelling process we follow.
+The Formative report outlines the modelling process we follow for both the Business Growth Model and the Residential Growth Model (click here for the report).
 The assumptions made in our Growth Model are:

-- The Site sizes that relate to what the District Plan enables (e.g. Plan-enabled) and what could be reasonably expected to be realised, which is based on recent subdivision consent and market expectations.
+• The Site sizes that relate to what the District Plan enables (e.g. Plan-enabled) and what could be reasonably expected to be realized, which is based on recent subdivision consent and market expectations.

 Outputs

-The following spreadsheet [PDF, 145 KB] and report contains the outputs of the model following the update in February 2023.
+The following spreadsheet [XLSX, 172 KB] and report contain the outputs of the model following the update in February 2023.
+We are in the process of updating the model again and expect to have further updates completed in January 2026.